s4wave/spacewave/README.md

  - block: content-ID reference graph
    - blob: split a blob of data into multiple blocks
    - file: copy-on-write file implementation using blobs
-   - git: stores a git repository with go-git
    - iavl: avl tree, implements kvtx
    - object: reference a block in a different bucket or with different transformation parameters
  - dex: data exchange protocols
+ - git: stores a git repository with go-git
+   - block: block graph implementation of git repo
  - heap: common interface for all heaps
    - heaptest: test for all heap stores
  - kvtx: transaction-based key/value store